clojurewerkz/quartzite.docs/articles/community.md

 ---
-title: "Project Name: Community"
+title: "Quartzite: Community"
 layout: article
 ---

 ## Mailing List

-[Project has a mailing list]().
+[Quartzite has a mailing list](https://groups.google.com/forum/#!forum/clojure-quartz).
 Feel free to join it and ask any questions you may have.

 ## News & Announcements on Twitter